adammohammed/CMPSC200IPFilter/README.md

    2. Clone this repository with `git clone https://github.com/adammohammed/CMPSC200IPFilter.git` or download the zip file and extract it to a directory of your choosing.
-   3. Create a API token by logging in to canvas and following [[https://community.canvaslms.com/docs/DOC-10806-4214724194][these instructions]].
+   3. Create a API token by logging in to canvas and following [these instructions](https://community.canvaslms.com/docs/DOC-10806-4214724194).
    4. Create a file named /token/ in the application directory and paste your token.
    5. Configure the =quizzes.json= file, explanations are in the next section.
    6. Set up a job to run this program at the times necessary